caretapps-developer/gb2-terminal-monorepo/RECOVERY_AND_POLLING_MECHANISM.md

                   ▼
 ┌─────────────────────────────────────────┐
 │  Check Prerequisites                     │
-│  - Guided Access enabled?                │
-│  - Categories configured?                │
+│  - In paymentLayouts state?              │
 │  - Security reboot in progress?          │
 │  - Software update in progress?          │
 └─────────────────┬───────────────────────┘